SNUCP/privateHLA/README.md

 ## Installation

 This repository contains Go code for privateHLA.
-One can run it as any other Go program.
+One can run it as any other Go program in all platforms supported by Go runtime, including Windows, macOS and Linux on x86 and ARM.

 First, install Go, following the official [instruction](https://go.dev/doc/install).